 You might be asking yourself, 'Why does someone become a dream interpreter?'
 Well, my mother often asked me that question, so I have an answer for you.
 Because I love dreams!
 I love to be in the dreams, then I love to dig in and discover their meaning, and even more, I love to figure out what that meaning is saying about my life -- or my client's life.

 And because I love dreams so much, I was blessed to go and train at the C.G.
 Jung Institute in Zurich, Switzerland, where the famous Swiss psychologist, Carl Jung, discovered so much about how the human unconscious works.
 His most important discovery was that dreams are really messages from your Self or your Soul, that part of you that knows who you really are and what you really want out of life.

 So I began my life-long study of dreams, which entailed studying all sorts of ancient myths, legends, fairy tales and religious/esoteric systems that contribute to the symbolic language of dreams.
 Can you begin to see why my mother often asked this question about my work -- what exactly was I supposed to do with this kind of knowledge in the modern world?
-Share a free sample 2014 Day-By-Day Forecast.
-Look forward to 2014 with this forecast as your road map.
-Get a free one-week preview now!
+Share a free sample Year of the Horse Financial Forecast.
+How will you fare financially during the Year of the Horse?
+Find out today!